le0li9ht/Vulners-Scanner/README.md

 # Vulners-Scanner

 Vulnerability scanner based on vulners.com audit API https://vulners.com
-This is a modified version of vulners-scanner which can generate output in csv format.
+This is a modified version of vulners-scanner which can generate vulners scan output in csv format.
 All credits goes to vulners.com

 # How to use?